A portfolio of original visual artwork is a requirement for admission to all programs.

 Portfolio Evaluation Criteria

-- Originality, Inventiveness, Experimentation of Concepts – Show the development of original ideas that are well researched and socially relevant.
-This applies to both the visual pieces, but also to the explanation provided for each piece of artwork selected for the portfolio.
+- Originality, Inventiveness, Experimentation of Concepts – Show the development of original ideas that are researched and socially relevant.
+This applies to both the visual pieces, but also to the explanation supporting each piece of artwork selected for the portfolio.

 - Variety of Media, Materials, Explorations– Show experimentation in different mediums – 2D and/or 3D and/or digital – including the use of traditional and modern materials and processes.
 As well, show variety in your subject matter.
 Explore topics that interest you in your own life - politics, people, emotion, experiences, dreams etc.